 Yes!
 Our classes are family friendly.
 We encourage children to be involved in all parts of training classes, but for everyone's safety an adult must be present and maintain control of the dog at all times.
 Small children may become bored, tired, or disruptive, so we recommend you bring an extra adult who can tend to their needs.

 Please be aware other dogs in class may not be accustomed to children so we ask children to refrain from approaching other dogs, particularly without explicit permission from their owners.

-We are able to be flexible in the case of emergency or illness.
-We are not able to extend passes for vacations or planned veterinary procedures such as spay/neuter surgery.
+We are also unable to extend training passes for vacations or planned veterinary procedures, such as spay/neuter surgery.